 Pass Through Receivables

-from PX and ISO 120 million
+from PX and ISO $120 million

 Enron's Claims From PX and ISO

 The Creditor List lists the PX and the ISO as two of the Debtor's largest creditors.
 This fails to reflect the fact that (1) both the PX and the ISO essentially operate as non-profit "pass through" entities and the (2) the parties that possess the economic and beneficial claims against the Debtor through such organizations are the participants therein, including Enron.
 Enron estimates its collective claims against the Debtor through the PX and ISO (including those of Portland General), depending on the outcome of various regulatory adjustment proceedings, could be in the range of $120 million.